 Pain points: Patricia struggles to find products and services that come with high-end customer support.
-She feels that very few suppliers, vendors, or service providers have been able to keep up with their quick-paced and fast-growing operation, so she’s willing to spend plenty of money for premium customer service.
+She feels that very few suppliers, vendors, or service providers have been able to keep up with their quick-paced and fast-growing operation, so she’s willing to invest in premium customer service.

 3. Frank, the Frugal Finance Manager

 Role: Chief Financial Officer (CFO) at a small, up-and-coming business overseeing everything from company finances to investments, accounting, tax prep, and risk management.

 Background: Frank recently began his job as CFO after specializing as an investment analyst at another company for 15 years.